MayankPatel7/WeatherApp/README.md

 Library Requirments:-
-1. you only need "requests" library which you can install using following command Past the following command on any terminal: "pip install requests" - windows "pip3 install requests"- MacOS and Linux
+1. you only need "requests" library which you can install using following command paste the following command on any terminal: "pip install requests" - windows "pip3 install requests"- MacOS and Linux